 Set-Aside and Other Incremental Costs are allocated among customer classes based on per-account cost caps.
 General Incremental Costs are allocated among customer classes in a manner that gives credit for EE RECs (for which there are no General Incremental Costs) according to the relative energy reduction contributed by each customer class.
 As a result, General Incremental Costs are allocated among customer classes based on each class' pro-rata share of requirements for non-EE general RECs.
-The calculations for allocating General Incremental Costs previously reflected the method recommended by the Public Staff, and accepted by the Commission in its November 17, 2017 Order Approving REPS and REPS EMF Rider and Approving REPS Compliance Report in DEP's 2017 REPS rider filing in Docket No. E-2, Sub 1144.
-In my supplemental testimony filed in Duke Energy Carolinas' pending 2021 REPS rider proceeding in Docket No. E-7, Sub 1246, I describe an adjustment to the allocation (the same cost allocation calculations are used by DEC and DEP) requested by and subsequently recommended by the Public Staff in its testimony filed in the same proceeding.
-The modification recognizes the portion of the General Requirement assigned to each customer class that can be met with EE savings provided by each class, and further simplifies the calculation by applying the EE savings against actual and projected compliance requirements for the EMF and Billing Periods, rather than calculating compliance requirements and EE savings contributions based on RECs acquired or expected to be acquired for those periods.
-The Company proposes adopting the adjusted allocation method in this current DEP rider filing, and confidential Williams Exhibit No. 2, page 2, and Exhibit No. 3, page 2 reflect the proposed updates to the allocation calculations.
+The calculations for allocating General Incremental Costs were most recently updated in the Company's 2021 annual REPS proceeding, and accepted by the Commission in its November 18, 2021 Order Approving REPS and REPS EMF Riders and 2020 REPS Compliance Report in Docket No. E-2, Sub 1276.
 The Company notes that any deviation from allocating costs according to the statutory per-account cost cap ratios creates the potential for the resulting charges computed for one or more classes to exceed the per-account cost cap(s).
 If that occurs, the Company would continue to reallocate the costs in excess of the cap for the affected customer class to the other customer classes to the extent required to produce charges for all classes that do not exceed the respective caps.

-PLEASE DESCRIBE ENERGY Q. HOW DUKE PROGRESS CALCULATED THE PROJECTED PORTION OF THE REPS RIDER THAT THE COMPANY PROPOSES FOR THE BILLING PERIOD.
+Q. PLEASE DESCRIBE HOW DUKE ENERGY PROGRESS CALCULATED THE PROSPECTIVE PORTION OF THE REPS RIDER THAT THE COMPANY PROPOSES FOR THE BILLING PERIOD.

-Using the allocation methods described above, and as shown on Williams Exhibit No. 3, the Set-Aside and Other Incremental Costs and the General Incremental Costs are calculated by customer class for the Company's NC Retail customers.
+- A. Using the allocation methods described above, and as shown on Williams Exhibit No. 3, the Set-Aside and Other Incremental Costs and the General Incremental Costs are calculated by customer class for the Company's NC Retail customers.
 The Set-Aside and Other Incremental Costs and General Incremental Costs are summed for the Billing Period by customer class to arrive at a total REPS cost to be collected from the Company's NC Retail customers.
 On Williams Exhibit No. 4, the cost allocated to each customer class is then divided by the total projected number of Duke Energy Progress NC Retail accounts within each customer class to arrive at the total annual cost to be recovered from each account over the Billing Period.
-The monthly NC Retail REPS rider for each customer class is one-twelfth of the total annual cost.

-1 Q. PLEASE EXPLAIN THE CALCULATION OF THE PROPOSED REPS

-EMF.

-3 Using the allocation methods described above, and as shown on Williams A. Exhibit No. 2, the Set-Aside and Other Incremental Costs and the General 4 5 Incremental Costs are calculated by customer class for the Company's NC 6 Retail customers.
-The Set-Aside and Other Incremental Costs and General 7 Incremental Costs are summed for the Test Period by customer class to show 8 the total REPS cost assigned to the Company's NC Retail customers.
-The 9 actual NC Retail revenues realized during the Test Period by customer class are then subtracted from the total REPS costs by customer class to arrive at the 10 11 EMF for each class.
-In its November 30, 2020 Order Approving REPS and 12 REPS EMF Riders and 2019 REPS Compliance Report in last year's DEP REPS Docket No. E-2, Sub 1251, the Commission approved monthly REPS 13 charges effective as of December 1, 2020.
-In its December 4, 2020 Order 14 15 Approving Change in Billing Dates and Notice to Customers of Change in Rates 16 in the same docket, the Commission approved DEP's request to continue billing 17 customers under the REPS charges approved in DEP's 2019 REPS rider Docket 18 No. E-2, Sub 1205 for the period December 1, 2020 through December 6, 2020, 19 and to true up the differences as part of DEP's 2021 rider proceedings.
-The 20 Company complied with the Commission's order, and true-up amounts are 21 included in its current EMF calculation at Williams Exhibit No. 2, page 2.

-On Williams Exhibit No. 4, the total EMF over/under collection to be recovered from each customer class is adjusted to include any credits to customers not considered a refund of amounts advanced by customers, and then
+The monthly NC Retail REPS rider for each customer class is one-twelfth of the total annual cost. - Q. PLEASE EXPLAIN THE CALCULATION OF THE PROPOSED REPS EMF. - A. Using the allocation methods described above, and as shown on Williams Exhibit No. 2, the Set-Aside and Other Incremental Costs and the General Incremental Costs are calculated by customer class for the Company's NC Retail customers.
+The Set-Aside and Other Incremental Costs and General Incremental Costs are summed for the Test Period by customer class to show the total REPS cost assigned to the Company's NC Retail customers.
+The actual NC Retail revenues realized during the Test Period by customer class are then subtracted from the total REPS costs by customer class to arrive at the EMF for each class.
+On Williams Exhibit No. 4, the total EMF over/under collection to be recovered from each customer class is adjusted to include any

-1 divided by the total projected number of Duke Energy Progress NC Retail 2 accounts within each customer class to arrive at the total EMF to be recovered 3 from each account over the Billing Period.
-The monthly EMF for each 1 customer class is one-twelfth of the total EME
+1 credits to customers not considered a refund of amounts advanced by 2 customers, and then divided by the total projected number of Duke Energy 3 Progress NC Retail accounts within each customer class to arrive at the total 4 EMF to be recovered from each account over the Billing Period.
+The monthly 5 EMF for each customer class is one-twelfth of the total EMF.